4-hydroxyglutamate transaminase

-Thus, the two substrates of this enzyme are 4-hydroxy-L-glutamate and 2-oxoglutarate, whereas its two products are 4-hydroxy-2-oxoglutarate and L-glutamate.
+The two substrates of this enzyme characterised from rat liver are (4R)-4-hydroxy-L-glutamic acid and α-ketoglutaric acid.
+Its products are D-4-hydroxy-2-oxoglutaric acid and L-glutamic acid.
+It has been suggested that this enzyme is the same as aspartate transaminase.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is 4-hydroxy-L-glutamate:2-oxoglutarate aminotransferase.
 This enzyme is also called 4-hydroxyglutamate aminotransferase.
-This enzyme participates in arginine and proline metabolism.
+It participates in arginine and proline metabolism.